MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 #### Workspace

-By default, MeVisLab starts with an empty workspace.
+By default, MeVisLab starts with an empty [workspace](/glossary/#workspace).
 The workspace is the place for developing and editing Networks via visual programming.
 Networks of modules form the basis for all processing and visualization pipelines.

 #### Views Area

-The standard Views Area contains the [Output Inspector and Module Inspector](./tutorials/basicmechanisms#The_Output_Inspector_and_the_Module_Inspector "Output Inspector and Module Inspector").
+The standard [Views Area](/glossary/#views-area) contains the [Output Inspector and Module Inspector](./tutorials/basicmechanisms#The_Output_Inspector_and_the_Module_Inspector "Output Inspector and Module Inspector").
 With the help of the Output Inspector, you can visualize the modules output.

-Further information of each module, like information about module parameters, can be found using the module Inspector.
+Further information on each module, e. g. about [module parameters](/glossary/#field), can be found using the [Module Inspector](/glossary/#module-inspector).

 #### Debug Output

-In the Debug Output, you can find any debugging information about your MeVisLab installation.
+In the [Debug Output](/glossary/#debug-output), you can find any debugging information about your MeVisLab installation.

 The MeVisLab IDE and the layout is completely configurable.
 You can